-- 1. Log on to the DB2 server as a user with Local Administrator authority. - 2. by running the setup command to launch the DB2 Setup wizard.
-See "Installing DB2 servers (Windows)" in Installing DB2 Servers.
+- 1. Log on to the DB2 server as a user with Local Administrator authority. - 2.
+Install DB2 Version 9.7 by running the setup command to launch the DB2 Setup wizard.
 You have three choices: - To automatically upgrade a DB2 copy, all the instances running on the selected DB2 copy, and your DAS, select the Work with Existing option on the Install a Product panel.
 Then, in the Work with Existing window, choose the DB2 copy name with the upgrade action.
 The selected DB2 copy and add-on products are uninstalled.